davidtchiu/davidtchiu.github.io/index.md

 ### Biosketch

 I am an Associate Professor and Chair of Computer Science at the [University of Puget Sound](https://cs.pugetsound.edu).
 I completed a PhD in Computer Science and Engineering at [The Ohio State University](https://cse.osu.edu) as a member of the [High-Performance Systems Group](https://cse.osu.edu/research/systems).
 I studied under the supervision of Gagan Agrawal.
 My dissertation topic was on the dynamic composition and performance optimizations of scientific workflows over distributed cloud computing environments.
-I also worked on problems in cloud data management.
+I also worked on problems in cloud data management and indexing.

 I am the recipient of the 2017 Kristine Bartanen Research Achievement Award from the University of Puget Sound.
-My current teaching and research interests broadly include data management and distributed cloud computing.
+My current teaching and research interests include data management and distributed cloud computing.
 I am a member of ACM and senior member of the IEEE.

-Here's a link to my [CV.pdf](curriculum vitae).
+Here's a link to my [curriculum vitae](CV.pdf).

 ### Recent Activities